ChangeChitra is a year-long programme mentoring 60 young people in documentary filmmaking for social activism.

 ChangeChitra is supported by the US Embassy New Delhi, and the training will be conducted by award-winning filmmakers from India and the US.
 The programme is being implemented by Video Volunteers, an international media and human rights organization.
 Video Volunteers promotes community media to enable citizens to take action on critical issues, and has trained hundreds of students, community members and activists in video-making over the years.
 Its IndiaUnheard Community Correspondents Network, which covers 180 mostly rural districts in India, is one of the world’s largest alternative media platforms.

 Each participant is required to attend 3 workshops of maximum 6 days each, and will be matched to one of five cohorts.
 Each participant will be assigned to a cohort based on their geographic proximity and choice of subject to the five cities where the workshops are taking place.
 All participants will work with their cohort for the entire duration of the program.
 This means that each participant will attend all workshops in the same city, with the same 12-13 participants.
 All participants are also required to work on their film after each workshop, and attend a film festival organised by ChangeChitra.

-Pre Production Workshop (6 days each)
+Pre Production Workshop (5 days)

-Production Workshop (6 days each)
+Production Workshop (6 days)

-Post Production Workshop (6 days each)
+Post Production Workshop (6 days each, one after the other)